alexander-zw/formula-cookbook/README.md

 The reason I made this sheet is that although any class that does complexity analysis will mention a few of these formulas, they often are not comprehensive and contain duplicates (1 + 2 + 4 + ... + n is really a substitution of variables from 1 + 2 + 4 + ... + 2^n).

 This sheet originated when I was taking CS 61A and CS 61B at UC Berkeley.
 I then shared them through HKN review sessions, and I thought it was time I put them in a PDF.

+## Random Variables

+This reference sheet contains information about commonly encountered probability distributions, both discrete and continuous.
+It includes the random variable's range, probability mass function, probability distribution function, cumulative distribution function, expectation, and variance.

+I compiled this sheet while taking CS 70 at UC Berkeley because, you get the gist now, there was no comprehensive reference I could find.
+I also used it in HKN review sessions, but now it finally has a home.